To sell a house in Louisiana worth $216,350 — the median home value in Louisiana — you’ll pay about $11,769 in realtor fees.

 Realtor commission is usually the largest cost you'll face when selling your home — but you don't have to pay the full 5.44%.

-Selling with a discount real estate company like Clever could help you save thousands on commission.
-Clever negotiates 1% listing fees with full-service Louisiana realtors from top brokers.
+Clever Real Estate could help you save thousands on commission by pre-negotiating 1% listing fees with full-service Louisiana realtors from top brokerages.